 “Lock her memories?
 How will that work?”
 Ares questions in some interest.

 “Her memories are keeping it dormant in an endless dream state.
 So long as she has it, the dream will continue.
 I was thinking we bind her memories to Ultima.
 That way only that beast will remain there,” Odin explains.

 This solves one issue.
 After all, if her memories resides with Ultima, then this no doubt will keep the dream state going, and ultimately free her from that prison.
 Still, this resolves one problem, and there is still another which requires an answer.

 “Though, with her memories gone, what about her battle abilities?
 Will they not go as well?”
 Freya looking towards Odin, trying to calm her nerves.

 Odin glancing to Freya, knowing well that his actions are hard for her to follow.
 While he himself have some regret in this, there are boundaries in which he must defile.
 Even so, he will expect her to try and understand the vision he holds.

 “No, her memories may be locked, but she should have formed neurological pathways.
-In short, she should be able to call upon her power, even without her memories,” Odin explains.
+In short, she should be able to call upon her power, even without her memories,” Odin explaining.